helionmusic/launchpad_s_plus/README.md

 Novation Launchpad S Java programming API and demo program

+Warning: I am completely new to githun and open sourcing and everything.
+If I am doing ANYTHING wrong, please let me know.
+I would be more than happy to fix.

-Only warning: This was my first ever real Java project, done during a semester in the context of a Java course.
+Another warning: This was my first ever real Java project, done during a semester in the context of a Java course.
 The source code might not be the best but it gets the job done.
 And I am absolutely terrible with working on GUI.

 Project requirements set for the project during the course included setting up a Microsoft Access database to use within the program.